 The Sponsor has provided services in the form of expertise and guidance to assist the Company in achieving the Business Combination, in exchange for Class B Ordinary Shares.
-As discussed in note 8, the Company has issued 3,750,000 Class B Ordinary Shares at par value of €0.0001, each of which will automatically convert into one Class A Redeemable Ordinary Share on a one-for-one basis, subject to adjustment pursuant to certain anti-dilution rights in accordance with the terms and conditions set out in the Prospectus.
-In order for the Class B Ordinary Shares to convert to Class A Redeemable Ordinary Shares, a Business Combination would have to occur and market conditions, such as certain target share prices in the Promote Schedule (refer note 8) as per the Prospectus, need to be achieved.
+As discussed in note 8b, the Company has issued 3,750,000 Class B Ordinary Shares at par value of €0.0001, each of which will automatically convert into one Class A Ordinary Share on a one-for-one basis, subject to adjustment pursuant to certain anti-dilution rights in accordance with the terms and conditions set out in the Prospectus.
+In order for the Class B Ordinary Shares to convert to Class A Ordinary Shares, a Business Combination would have to occur and market conditions, such as certain target share prices in the Promote Schedule (refer note 8b) as per the Prospectus, need to be achieved.

 Under IFRS 2, the grant date is the date at which the entity and another party agree to a share-based payment arrangement.
 The grant date is considered to be the date of Offering.
-As the Company will issue its own Class A Redeemable Ordinary Shares as consideration for services received, the share based payment is treated as equity-settled.
+As the Company will issue its own Class A Ordinary Shares as consideration for services received, the share based payment is treated as equity-settled.
 Where an award is made subject to vesting conditions, share-based payment cost is recognised over the period during which the service condition is fulfilled, and the corresponding credit entry is recorded in equity.
 The total expense is recognised over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
-The vesting period has been determined to be the period until 25 April 2023, which is the Business Combination Deadline.
+The vesting period has been determined to be the period until 25 January 2024 being the extended Business Combination Deadline.
+The Business Combination Deadline can be extended until 25 January 2024 at the option of the Board by utilising the Subsequent Extensions.